jonathan-cook235/Jonathan-Cook/README.md

 ## About me

 My Undergraduate training is in Theoretical Physics at University College London.
-During my undergraduate studies, I worked with London Blockchain Labs on consulting in blockchain education and innovation and took part in a Technology Spring Insight Programme at Morgan Stanley.
-I am now conducting supervised research into machine learning models for detecting the spread of misinformation on social media sites with the Web Intelligence Group at the UCL Centre for Artificial Intelligence.
+Along side my undergraduate studies, I have worked with London Blockchain Labs on consulting in blockchain education and innovation and took part in a Technology Spring Insight Programme at Morgan Stanley.
+I have conducted supervised research into machine learning models for detecting the spread of misinformation on social media sites with the Web Intelligence Group at the UCL Centre for Artificial Intelligence.
+I am an author of the associated paper now under anonymous peer review for publication in an international AI conference.
+I am currently working on automated lexical semantic change detection.

 ## News

+**October 2020**
+Misinformation detection research paper submitted for publication.

 **March 2020**
 [Research paper](https://github.com/jonathan-cook235/ideation/blob/master/Why%20We%20Disagree.pdf) drafted for social simulation Parkinson's Law study.